What the law says about Kidnapping for Ransom

 - No demand made for payment of ransom.

 If you have been charged with Kidnapping for Ransom you need an experienced lawyer to represent you.
-Our Criminal Laywershave experience in a range or Violent Offences, including Kidnapping cases.
+Our Criminal Lawyers have experience in a range or Violent Offences, including Kidnapping cases.
 Contact Potts Lawyers for sound advice and representation.